kubernetes-sigs/lws/keps/766-DisaggregatedSet/README.md

 **Risk**: The N-dimensional rolling update algorithm adds complexity that could lead to stuck rollouts.

 **Mitigation**: The controller distinguishes a completed rollout from one that is temporarily unable to progress.
-If it is waiting for replicas to become Ready, it requeues and tries again.
-If a zero-surge rollout cannot progress and no replicas are still starting, it permits a scale-down that respects `maxUnavailable` to unblock the next step.
+The planner considers both requested and Ready replicas, so it returns only a step that is currently safe to execute.
+If readiness, surge, or availability leaves no valid step, the controller requeues and tries again instead of manufacturing progress outside those limits.
 The controller identifies revisions using the `disaggregatedset.x-k8s.io/revision` label and reconstructs rollout state from the existing LeaderWorkerSets, so reconciliation can continue after a controller restart.

 **Risk**: Adding a new CRD increases the API surface and maintenance burden.